-The Colorado Department of Education (CDE) will be working closely with school districts and schools to deliver this financial support.
+Colorado Department of Education (CDE) is working closely with school districts and schools to deliver this financial support.

-This is a federally supported program through the Centers for Disease Control and Prevention (CDC).
+This is a federally supported program through Centers for Disease Control and Prevention (CDC).
 The financial support payments are designed to reimburse schools for their administrative costs related to the testing in schools program including but not limited to staff or contractor time and communications resources.
-Additional details on allowable costs related to this program are outlined in the program guidance, please refer to pages 4 and 5.
+Additional details on allowable costs related to this program are outlined in the program guidance, please refer to pages four and five.

 This program is supported by the Centers for Disease Control and Prevention (CDC) of the U.S. Department of Health and Human Services (HHS) as part of an award totaling $173,450,305 with 0% percentage financed with non-governmental sources.
 The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by CDC, HHS, or the U.S. Government.